Searching for details:

 The touchdown of the Descent Module was planned 147 kilometers southeast of Dzhezkazgan in Kazakhstan, at 08:03:21 Moscow Time (12:03 a.m.
 EST) on Dec.
 20, 2018.
 However, according to NASA, the landing took place a bit earlier, at 11:02 p.m.
 Houston Time on December 19.

-As usual, the search and rescue operations in the landing area are supported by the personnel of Russia's Central Military District, TsVO.
+As usual, the search and rescue operations in the landing area were supported by the personnel of Russia's Central Military District, TsVO.
 On December 17, eight Mil-8 transport helicopters were deployed in Kazakhstan from the Uprun air field in Southern Ural region in Russia.
 Also, Antonov-12 transport planes carried four Siniya Ptitsa (blue bird) amphibious vehicles to the landing zone near Dzhezkazgan and two of those vehicles then drove to the backup landing site further west, according to the Interfax news agency.
 The search and rescue assets supporting the landing of Soyuz MS-09 included a total of 10 Mil-8 helicopters, two Antonov-12 and one Antonov-26 fixed-wing aircraft, 22 ground vehicles, including six amphibious vehicles and around 200 members of personnel.
 Two helicopters were also used to inspect the landing area ahead of the touchdown.

 Soyuz MS-09 crews: